Schocharie Ridge Farm

 About the Owner

-Sandy Kantor has been a horse owner since age eight.
+Sandy has been a horse owner since age eight.
 She has a bachelor's degree in Animal Science from the University of Massachusetts and grew up on a dairy farm.
 Sandy observes the horses daily, as she does much of the labor herself.
-Sandy tries hard to keep an open line of communication between herself and each boarder as well as provide a friendly country atmosphere and excellent care for all horses.
+Sandy tries hard to keep an open line of communication between herself and each boarder as well as provide a friendly atmosphere and excellent care for all horses.